Klaus Barbie

 Niklaus Barbie (25 October 1913 – 25 September 1991) was a German officer of the Schutzstaffel and Sicherheitsdienst who worked in Vichy France during World War II.
 He became known as the "Butcher of Lyon" for having personally tortured prisoners—primarily Jews and members of the French Resistance—as the head of the Gestapo in Lyon.

 After the war, United States intelligence services employed him for his anti-communist efforts and aided his escape to Bolivia, where he advised the dictatorial regime on how to repress opposition through torture.
-In 1983, the United States apologised to France for the U.S. Counterintelligence Corps helping him escape to Bolivia, aiding Barbie's escape from an outstanding arrest warrant.
+In 1983, the United States apologised to France for the U.S. Counterintelligence Corps helping him escape to Bolivia to avoid an outstanding arrest warrant.

-In 1972, it was discovered he was in Bolivia.
-While in Bolivia, the West German Intelligence Service recruited him.
+In 1951, he emigrated to Bolivia.
+While he was in Bolivia, the West German Intelligence Service recruited him.
 Barbie is suspected of having had a role in the Bolivian coup d'état orchestrated by Luis García Meza in 1980.
 After the fall of the dictatorship, Barbie lost the protection of the government in La Paz.

 In 1983, he was arrested and extradited to France, where he was convicted of crimes against humanity and sentenced to life in prison.
 Although he had been sentenced to death in absentia twice earlier, in 1947 and 1954, capital punishment had been abolished in France in 1981.

 Barbie died of cancer in 1991, at age 77, in his Lyon prison cell.

 Early life and education

-Niklaus "Klaus" Barbie was born on 25 October 1913 in Godesberg, which is today part of Bonn.
+Niklaus Barbie was born on 25 October 1913 in Godesberg, which is today part of Bonn.
 The Barbie family came from Merzig, in the Saar near the border with France.
 In 1914, his father, also named Niklaus, was conscripted to fight in the First World War.
 He was wounded in the neck at Verdun and captured by the French, and he never recovered his health.
 Until 1923, when he was 10, Klaus Barbie attended the local school where his father taught.
 Afterwards, he attended a boarding school in Trier.
 In 1925, the entire Barbie family moved to Trier.

 In June 1933, Barbie's younger brother Kurt died, at the age of 18, of a chronic illness.
 Later that year, their father also died.
 The death of his father derailed plans for the 20-year-old Barbie to study theology.
 While unemployed, Barbie was conscripted into the Reich Labour Service.
 On 26 September 1935, aged 22, he joined the Schutzstaffel (SS) as member 272,284, and began working in the Sicherheitsdienst (SD), the SS security service, which acted as the intelligence-gathering arm of the Nazi Party.
 On 1 May 1937, he became member 4,583,085 of the Nazi Party.